syncfusion-content/asp.netmvc-docs/aspnetmvc/HeatMap/Getting-Started.md

 ---
 layout: post
 title: Getting started with Syncfusion Essential HeatMap for ASP.NET MVC
-description: Getting started walk through to create your first HeatMap and explains briefly about how to create a HeatMap in your application with ASP.NET MVC.
+description: Getting started walk through to create your first Syncfusion HeatMap in your ASP.NET MVC application.
 platform: ejmvc
 control: HeatMap
 documentation: ug
 ---

-# Getting started with Essential HeatMap for ASP.NET MVC
+# Getting Started with HeatMap for ASP.NET MVC

 This section explains briefly about how to create a HeatMap in your application with ASP.NET MVC.